 Ralph Martire is Executive Director of the Center for Tax and Budget Accountability, a bipartisan nonprofit think tank committed to ensuring that workforce, education, fiscal, economic and budget policies are fair and just, and promote opportunity for all.
 During his time at CTBA, Ralph has helped obtain numerous legislative successes (including passage of a state Earned Income Tax Credit, creation of a bipartisan legislative task force to integrate workforce and economic development policies, passage of the 2011 Temporary Tax Increases, corporate accountability legislation that, among other things, requires public reporting of economic development benefits created through receipt of tax breaks and other subsidies, decoupling Illinois tax policy from the federal bonus depreciation rules and federal repeal of the estate tax).
 In 2011, Ralph was appointed as a full voting commissioner to the Congressionally-established “Equity and Excellence in Education Commission.”
 The Commission completed its work with the issuance of the “For Each and Every Child” report in February of 2013.
 Ralph co-authored the first section of the report, which made recommendations regarding the fiscal and education funding policies required at the state and federal levels to provide an excellent education to every child.
 Ralph was elected to serve on the School Board of River Forest District 90, where he still serves as board president.
 He also serves on the West Cook Division Governing Board of the Illinois Association of School Boards.
 Ralph has also designed and taught Master’s programs on education finance for the University of Illinois, and a Doctoral program on the politics of public education for Illinois State University.

-Jonathan Peck, is the South & West Side Coordinator for Restorative Justice at Alternatives, Inc. He is the former President and Chief Executive Officer of the Tucson Urban League and has over 25 years experience working within the community development field facilitating projects, coalitions, and alliances at the neighborhood, citywide, regional, national and international levels.
+Jonathan Peck, is the Resource Development Coodinator for Alternatives, Inc., where he also served as the South & West Side Coordinator for Restorative Justice.
+He is the former President and Chief Executive Officer of the Tucson Urban League and has over 25 years experience working within the community development field facilitating projects, coalitions, and alliances at the neighborhood, citywide, regional, national and international levels.
 Jonathan worked as a community organizer, and later as Associate Director of the Southwest Youth Collaborative (SWYC), a Chicago based organization dedicated to the healthy development of low-income children, youth and families.
 Jonathan Peck has extensive experience in the international arena, most notably working on the ground in Southern Africa and Nicaragua.
 Jonathan has worked and visited over 15 countries across North and Latin America, Europe and Southern Africa.
 Mr. Peck has extensive experience as an Advisor and Consultant, providing strategic advice in the areas of organizational development, strategic planning, and nonprofit executive leadership and business management.
 Mr. Peck is a Master Facilitator, Organizer, Trainer, Coach and Mentor and has provided these services to over 5,000 individuals.
-Jonathan recently served on the Community Relations Working Group of the Police Accountability Task Force of the City of Chicago
+Jonathan recently served on the Community Relations Working Group of the Police Accountability Task Force of the City of Chicago.

 Jackson Potter is is a Chicago Public Schools graduate.
 He was a high school activist who led a walk-out at Whitney Young in 1995 to push for equitable funding for schools in Illinois.
 He became a teacher at Englewood High School and was the union delegate there when former CEO Arne Duncan called the school a “culture of failure” and started a phase-out in 2005.
 He and Al Ramirez formed the Caucus of Rank and File Educators (CORE) in May of 2008 and the Grassroots Education Movement, with community organizations, shortly thereafter.
 In June of 2010, CORE won the general election for the leadership of the Chicago Teachers Union, the third largest teachers local in the country.
 Jackson currently serves the CTU as the staff coordinator.